melaniebrgr/learning-computer-science/00-everyweeks/week15/README.md

-# INP is not a Meyers-Briggs personality type
+# INP is not a Myers–Briggs personality type

 ## Week 15 project journaling on web performance metrics

 ### With great front-end power...

-When it comes to website performance, front-end (FE) developers can _make the most biggest impact_.
+When it comes to website performance, front-end (FE) developers can _make the biggest impact_.
 Making changes on the FE is cheap, fast and effective compared to the backend.
 Front-enders can...

 - reduce the amount of time JavaScript loading blocks parsing,
 - reduce the amount of time CSS blocks rendering,